 Apache Spark Quickstart

 This tutorial module helps you to get started quickly with using Apache Spark.
 We discuss key concepts briefly, so you can get right down to writing your first Apache Spark job.
-In the other tutorial modules in this guide, you will have the opportunity to go deeper into the topic of your choice.
+In the other tutorial modules in this guide, you will have the opportunity to go deeper into the article of your choice.

 In this tutorial module, you will learn: